artsmia/artstories.md/art/shiva-nataraja-lord-of-the-dance.md

 # [Shiva Nataraja (Lord of the Dance)](http://artstories.artsmia.org/#/o/376)
 ![Shiva Nataraja (Lord of the Dance)](http://api.artsmia.org/images/376/large.jpg)

 He dances wildly, his left leg lifting in a powerful, graceful gesture and his arms swaying elegantly across his body.
 This is the god Shiva in his Nataraja form, the embodiment of his supreme powers.
-The sculpture is the MIA’s first donated work of Indian art and one of the cornerstones of the collection.
+The sculpture is Mia’s first donated work of Indian art and one of the cornerstones of the collection.
 Ancient texts speak of Shiva’s dance, *ananda tandava* (literally translated as “furious bliss”), as wreaking havoc and destruction—sending false prophets scampering and humiliating rival gods and goddesses.

 ---